 Commenting on the result, Sappi Chief Executive Officer Steve Binnie said: “Our performance for this quarter was in line with our expectations.
 We continue to work hard to mitigate increased input costs and the impact of a stronger Rand/Dollar exchange rate.
 We will begin to see the benefits of selling price increases during the rest of the financial year.”

 The major factors which influenced the first quarter’s results include:

-- Dissolving wood pulp (DWP) demand remained strong with a healthy EBITDA margin of 31%;
+- Dissolving pulp (DP) demand remained strong with a healthy EBITDA margin of 31%;

 - Demand for specialities and packaging papers continued to grow across all regions and all major product segments, only constrained by our current production capacity.
 EBITDA margins were maintained at 14%;

 - Printing and writing papers markets were stable in Europe and we implemented higher selling prices to offset the impact from increased raw material costs.
 In the US, sales volumes were lower due to production challenges and the commencement of project work for the conversion to higher margin growth products at Somerset Mill;

 - Paper pulp costs continued to rise throughout the quarter; and

 - Acquisition of Cham to be concluded by 28 February 2018.
 Will deliver positive earnings during the current financial year.

 - Integration of Rockwell Solutions (barrier coating technology) complete.

 - Projects at Somerset, Maastricht, Alfeld, Lanaken, Ngodwana, Saiccor and Cloquet Mills on track to deliver positive earnings boost as from FY19.